Bostran era: Usage

 The Bostran era was used extensively in "commemorative and honorific inscriptions", but less frequently in "administrative and legal documents".
 Its usage was not enforced by the Romans and many cities continued to use local calendars on locally minted coinage.
 These included the Pompeian era (63 BC) in some cities of the Decapolis and the era of Capitolias (AD 97/98).
 The Bostran era may itself be a spontaneous local response to the political changes which rendered the old Nabataean regnal year numbering impossible.

-The oldest example of the era is found in an Nabataean inscription at Oboda from AD 107.
-The earliest document is an Nabataean papyrus from Naḥal Ḥever (AD 120).
+The oldest example of the era is found in a Nabataean inscription at Oboda from AD 107.
+The earliest document is a Nabataean papyrus from Naḥal Ḥever (AD 120).
 The earliest attestation in Greek is from a papyrus also from Naḥal Ḥever (AD 125).
 An official inscription of the Emperor Gordian III at Bostra (AD 238/9) uses the provincial era.
 A unique and oft-cited example of Bostran dating comes from a bilingual inscription of AD 108/9 at Madaba.
 The Nabataean dating clause reads "third year of the eparch of Bostra".
 There was no such office and the Roman legate did not sit at Bostra, rather the inscription awkwardly combines the new dating method with the old one of dating by the Nabataean king's regnal year.

 There is some uncertainty whether the era of Arabia was ever used outside the province of Arabia (roughly the Transjordan, the Sinai and the Negev) while the Roman administration was still intact.
 Inscriptions have been found in the Wadi Mukattab in the Sinai (AD 149 and 191).
 Some inscriptions have been tentatively identified as dated by the Bostran era in the neighbouring provinces of Syria to the north or Judea to the west.
 A Jewish Aramaic document of AD 111 from Masada in Judaea written in Hebrew letters may use the era, but David Goodblatt doubts it.

 The use of the era spread with the province of Arabia and its successors.
 The inscriptions of 397/8 and 538/9 are from Ḥarrān and ʿAmra, respectively, places not incorporated into the empire until the Severan dynasty (193–235).
 There are several Christian inscriptions of the late fifth and early sixth centuries in the Arabic script that bear dates in the Arabian era.
 These are found in Syria and South Arabia, far beyond the old provincial boundaries.
 The use of the provincial era continued well into the Islamic period, even as late as AD 735.
 In the later period, the calendar era was almost never identified explicitly.